 From Informal Credit to Institutional Lending: The Credit Market in Christiania, 1818-1860.
 (Norwegian title: Utvikling fra uformell kreditt til kreditt gitt av finansinstitusjoner–Kredittmarkedet i Christiania fra 1818 til 1860) Master thesis, University of Oslo, 2024.

-Norwegian Bankiers and their networks – peer-to-peer lending and early credit markets longevity in the face of the advent of banks (WIP).
+Norwegian Bankiers and their networks – Peer-to-Peer lending and Early Credit Markets longevity (WIP).

-Money Makers – Northern European Network of Credit from Trondheim to Hamburg (WIP).
+Money Makers – Northern European Banking Network: from Trondheim to Hamburg (WIP).

 ”Skyggekreditt: Pantelånsmarkedet i Christiania fra 1818–1860,” Annual Meeting of the Center for Business History, BI Norwegian Business School, Oslo, Norway.